akka/akka-projection/docs/src/main/paradox/getting-started/projection-handler.md

 This example uses a @apidoc[Handler] that will process `ShoppingCartEvents.Event` events from the @apidoc[SourceProvider] that we implemented earlier.
 The event envelopes are processed in the `process` method.

-This example will also log the last 10 checked out carts every 10 checkout events that are processed.
+This example will also log the popularity count of every 10th item event that is processed.
-The last 10 shopping carts are stored within a mutable variable within the handler.
+The logging counter is stored as a mutable variable within the handler.
 Since this is a simple log operation managing the state in this manner is fine, but to handle more advanced stateful operations you should evaluate using the @apidoc[StatefulHandler].

 Scala